Bibliography

 bibliographical reference:

-Pattakos, A. & Dundon E. (2017) Prisoners of Our Thoughts.
+Pattakos, A.; Dundon, E. (2017) Prisoners of Our Thoughts.
 Berrett-Koehler Publishers. isbn: 1626568804.

 description:

-content categories: mindset resilience decision making
+content categories: mindset resilience decision-making

-complexity categories: intermediate
+complexity categories: Intermediate level

 Refactoring